LaunchSchoolKalisz/Launch_School_RB120/interview_prep/explaining_code.md

 Class variables are accessible from within the instance methods and class methods.
 Class variable are defined at the class level and is available to all the instances of the class.
 Just one copy of the class variable exists for the Class and all of its instances.
 Hence reassigning the class variable at any point in the class hierarchy will change the value referenced by the class variable for the rest of the program irreversibly.
 This means that if a subclass changes the class variable then the value referenced would have changed to the new value when we try to access the class variable through a superclass.
 Due to this reason utilizing class variables can cause unexpected behavior and due to this Rubyists tend to stay away from it.

 #### Instance methods vs class methods
 Instance methods are called on the instances of the class.
-Instance methods are the behaviours or functionality available to the objects.
+Instance methods are the behaviors or functionality available to the objects.
 They are encapsulated in the Classes from which the objects are derived from.
 Instance variables can be accessed by the instance methods.
 Example:

 ```
 class Person